-To prevent the glove box from being opened during valet hand-off, follow the procedures below.
+To prevent the glove box from being opened during valet hand-off, follow the procedures below

-- Remove the mechanical key from the Intelligent Key. - 2.
-Lock the glove box with the mechanical key. - Hand the Intelligent Key to the valet, keeping the mechanical key in your pocket or bag.
+- 1. Remove the mechanical key from the Intelligent Key. - 2.
+Lock the glove box with the mechanical key. - 3.
+Hand the Intelligent Key to the valet, keeping the mechanical key in your pocket or bag.
 Insert the mechanical key into the Intelligent Key when you retrieve your vehicle.

-For glove box lock, see "Storage" (P.2-43).
+For glove box lock, see "Storage" (P.2-44).

 - Always have the doors locked while driving.
 Along with the use of seat belts, this provides greater safety in the event of an accident by helping to prevent persons from being thrown from the vehicle.
-This also helps keep children and others from unintentionally opening the doors, and will help keep out intruders. - Before opening any door, always look for and avoid oncoming traffic. - Do not leave children unattended inside the vehicle.
-They could unknowingly activate switches or controls.
-Unattended children could become involved in serious accidents.
+This also helps keep children and others from unintentionally opening the doors, and will help keep out intruders. - Before opening any door, always look for and avoid oncoming traffic. - To help avoid risk of injury or death through unintended operation of the vehicle and or its systems. including entrapment in windows or inadvertent door lock activation. do not leave children, people who require the assistance of others or pets unattended in your vehicle.
+Additionally, the temperature inside a closed vehicle on a warm day can quickly become high enough to cause a significant risk of injury or death to people and pets.